This post may contain affiliate links. This doesn't cost you any more, and helps to support more great content. Thank you 🙂

 - Note: be sure to obtain organic oil, which is cold pressed and not refined by using a solvent

-Walnut Oil – I recommend this cold pressed, organic walnut oil:
+I recommend this cold pressed, food grade, organic sunflower oil.

 - Relieves itching and peeling; excellent for dandruff